-But in 1920, the province set aside 3,000 acres of property on Point Grey – itself a growing community – which it intended could be sold to fund development of the campus.
+Finally, in 1920, the province set aside 3,000 acres of property on Point Grey, itself a growing community.
+The idea was that the land could be sold to fund campus development.

-The crash of 1929 and ensuing Great Depression temporarily put paid to those hopes, but the seeds of a community had been sown: and following the Second World War, what is known as the University Endowment Lands became a new neighbourhood in its own right.
+The crash of 1929 and ensuing Great Depression temporarily put paid to those hopes, but the seeds of a community had been sown.
+Following the Second World War, what is known as the University Endowment Lands became its own neighbourhood.

-Today, approximately 13,000 people call UBC home, more than 3,100 of them on the endowment lands.
-Many of the properties here are leasehold, but a select number of highly desireable freehold properties also exist.
+Today, approximately 16,000 people call UBC home, more than 3,100 of them on the endowment lands.
+Many of the properties are leasehold, but a select number of highly desireable freehold properties also exist.

 The area is politically separate from Vancouver, and as such must provide its own services.
 The University Neighbourhood Association is a municipal council of sorts governing the UBC area.
 UNA homeowners pay a services levy (due to UBC) and a rural tax to the provincial government.
 The services levy and rural tax, combined, are about on par with the City of Vancouver municipal property tax rate.
 Garbage and recycling services are provided through the residents’ strata corporation or property management company.
 Many other civic services as well as amenities such as library access are provided through agreements with Vancouver.
 Anyone who lives at UBC considers themselves part of Vancouver, and Vancouver, for its part, considers the university as its own.

 Residents of UBC benefit from the university’s central role in the life of Metro Vancouver.
 Situated at the western-most end of Vancouver, it is a terminus for several east-west transit routes and the roads they travel.